JetStream for OpenFaaS¶

 Messages intended for a queue are published to a NATS subject, faas-request

 by default and the queue name for a dedicated queue.
-A Stream should only consume the subject for the queue that it will be associated with.
+A Stream should only bind the subject for the queue that it will be associated with.
 This can be configured with the --subjects

 flag.